cetfor/PaperMachete/README.md

 [5] Quit
 ```

-See [queries/]() for examples.
+See [queries/](https://github.com/cetfor/PaperMachete/tree/master/queries) for examples.
 As you can imagine, there is no "silver bullet" query that will find all manifestations of a specific vulnerability class.
 Because of this, we've included versions for each CWE query.
 As we add new methods of finding the same CWE, we'll add scripts with incremented the version numbers to differentiate.
+We are also [tracking coverage of the DARPA CGC challenges](https://github.com/cetfor/PaperMachete/wiki/CGC-Coverage).